flowdock/flowdock-example-integration/README.md

 Next copy the sample.env file to .env and setup the received application id and secret keys to the corresponding FLOWDOCK environment variables.
 Also set the `WEB_URL` variable to the public endpoint of your app.

+OR if you deploy to Heroku, then set the environment variables according to their documentation.

 ## Usage

 Point your browser to `https://<WEB_URL>/flowdock/setup?flow=<flow id>` to start pairing routine.